Chris Ballard (American football)

 Christopher R. Ballard (born June 24, 1969) is an American professional football executive who is the general manager for the Indianapolis Colts of the National Football League (NFL).
-Before joining the Colts, Ballard was an executive for the Kansas City Chiefs, where he most recently served as the director of football operations, was a scout for the Chicago Bears, and served in various coaching roles at Texas A&M University–Kingsville.
+Before joining the Colts, he was an executive for the Kansas City Chiefs, serving as the director of player personnel and then as the director of football operations.
+Ballard was also a scout for the Chicago Bears and served in various coaching roles at Texas A&M University–Kingsville.

 Early life

 Ballard was born in Galveston, Texas.
-Growing up a severe asthmatic in Texas, as well as Wisconsin, Ballard's parents reluctantly let him play football at a young age.
-He was a star quarterback in high school at Texas City High School.
-Ballard's favorite NFL team was once the Pittsburgh Steelers; his favorite player was Terry Bradshaw.
+Growing up a severe asthmatic in Texas, as well as Wisconsin, his parents reluctantly let him play football at a young age.
+Ballard was a star quarterback in high school at Texas City High School.
+His favorite NFL team was once the Pittsburgh Steelers, and his favorite player was Terry Bradshaw.

 Ballard attended the University of Wisconsin–Madison and switched his position to wide receiver as a freshman.
-He suffered knee injuries and was forced to retire from playing during his senior year at Wisconsin, working as a student assistant in the aftermath.
+Ballard suffered knee injuries and was forced to retire from playing during his senior year at Wisconsin, working as a student assistant in the aftermath.
 He graduated with a Bachelor of Arts degree in 1993.